Pierre Monsan

 Pierre Monsan (born June 25, 1948, in Prades, Pyrénées-Orientales, France) is a French biochemist and entrepreneur.
-He is currently Professor emeritus at the Institut national des sciences appliquées de Toulouse (INSA Toulouse, affiliated to the University of Toulouse) and the founding director of the pre-industrial demonstrator Toulouse White Biotechnology (TWB).
+He is currently Professor emeritus at the Institut national des sciences appliquées de Toulouse (INSA Toulouse, affiliated to the University of Toulouse) and served as founding director of the pre-industrial demonstrator Toulouse White Biotechnology (TWB) until 2019.

 Monsan's scientific interests include biocatalysis, biochemical and enzyme engineering.
 Beyond his academic work, Monsan is co-inventor on numerous patents and co-founded several industrial biotechnology companies.

 Education and career

 Monsan was educated at INSA Toulouse and the University of Toulouse where he graduated with an engineer degree (Ingénieur diplômé) in Biological Chemistry in 1969.
 He was then awarded his Doctor-Engineer Degree in 1971 and his PhD degree in 1977 from INSA Toulouse for research on enzyme immobilization.
 He served as lecturer in the Department of Biochemical Engineering at INSA Toulouse from 1969 and was later promoted to Assistant Professor (1973) and then Professor (1981).

 In 1984, Monsan took a leave from Academia and co-founded BioEurope, a startup company specialized in industrial biocatalysis.
 There he served as CSO from 1984 to 1989, CEO from 1989 to 1993 and CSO again from 1993 to 1999 after the acquisition of the company by the Solabia Group.
 In 1993, Monsan returned to INSA Toulouse to lead a research group focusing on the discovery, characterisation and molecular engineering of enzymes, including glucansucrases and lipases.
 He was also appointed Professor at Ecole des Mines-ParisTech in 1993.
 From 1999 to 2003 he served as head of Department of Biochemical Engineering at INSA Toulouse.
 In 2012, he founded the pre-industrial demonstrator "Toulouse White Biotechnology" (TWB) with a €20M grant within the framework of the Investing for the Future national program (also called the grand emprunt) and served as its founding director until 2019.

-Monsan is presently Professor emeritus at INSA Toulouse and the CEO of Cell-Easy, a start-up specializing in the production of stem cells.
+Monsan is presently Professor emeritus at INSA Toulouse.
+From 2019 to 2024, he was the CEO of Cell-Easy, a contract development and manufacturing organization specializing in the production of stem cells.